 - Descriptions and photographs of any damage or deterioration to the containers or their contents as a result of the test(s).

 - State whether the damage created in the laboratory testing replicates actual field damage to the container and contents.

-- All resonant responses and any observations that may assist in correct interpretation of results or lead to improvements in the design of the container, interior packaging, or product.
+- All resonant responses and any observations that may assist with the correct interpretation of results or lead to improvements in the design of the container, interior packaging, or product.

 - Statement of whether or not the specimen(s) complied with the requirements of the applicable specification.

-- For Methods A1 and A2, describe any adjustments made to the test frequency during the test.
+- For Methods A1 and A2, a description of any adjustments made to the test frequency during the test.

 Keystone Package Testing is a leader in testing to the ASTM D999 test standard.
-With significant experience, we not only provide testing, but we also assist with developing the test plan and identify potential solutions when packages do not meet the requirements.
+With significant experience, we not only provide expert testing but also assist with developing the test plan and identifying potential solutions when packages do not meet specific ASTM requirements.